chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 ## Use Automate HA for Chef-Backend User

-Download and Install the [Chef Workstation](https://www.chef.io/downloads/tools/workstation) from the Bastion machine or local machine install chef-workstation.
-You can refer to the [Workstation page](https://docs.chef.io/workstation/getting_started/#set-up-your-chef-repo) to set up your Workstation.
+Download and install [Chef Workstation](https://www.chef.io/downloads) from the bastion host or local machine.
+To set up Chef Workstation, see the [Workstation Set Up documentation](https://docs.chef.io/workstation/getting_started/#set-up-your-chef-repo).

 ## Use Existing Private Supermarket with Automate HA